brandoncalia/CIS-1051-Final-Project/README.md

 1. Enter your keys/passwords/database info into the code
 2. Ensure your file path is correctly setup - `PiTunes.py` and `refresh.py` should be contained within the main folder, along with an 'assets' folder containing the necessary images
+3. Install the necessary packages
-3. Open a terminal from the folder and run:
+4. Open a terminal from the folder and run:
     * `python refresh.py`
-4. Tab out and open a separate terminal to run:
+5. Tab out and open a separate terminal to run:
     * `python PiTunes.py`
-5. Tab the windows such that gui is laid over the refresh window
+6. Tab the windows such that gui is laid over the refresh window

 ## :anger: Challenges